That’s ‘bay-me’ in English, but I’ll also accept the original German. I do many things; here are some of them.

 Language has fascinated me for a long time.
 I can get by in Spanish and French, and I'm currently getting to know Japanese.
 I also have some experience teaching English as a second language and am rather fond of linguistics in general.
 I'll let you know if your lingua-dental fricative would be better expressed as a lingua-alveolar stop; no worries.

 Formerly The College Info Geek Podcast, The Inforium is the place to be if you want to hear long-time friend and collaborator Thomas Frank and I engage in slightly too much banter before getting to our points.
+We ended the show at episode 25, but that's still a 325 episode feed for you to feast your ears on.

 Back in 2018, I decided to come up with a new habit-tracking system to reboot my goals.
 I needed it to be flexible, refreshable, and able to be written in a fancy orange Leuchtturm notebook.
 Thanks to Thomas' video on how it works, many people now know it as "The Martin System."
 I didn't name it; I promise.